Marshall2019/CSClassNotes/Paraphrase IA Rubric.md

 ## Criteria A

 * Appropriate scenario
-* Conultation with identified client
+* Consultation with identified client
 * Rationale for product
 * Criteria for evaluation